Common Acne Myths Reviewed – Know Fact From Fiction

 General Myths About Acne

-Bad hygiene is often blamed for the appearance of acne.
+Bad hygiene is often blamed for the appearance of acne1.
 While that is true to a certain extent, washing your face too often would actually rid you of your own natural oils.
 This only leads to the further overproduction of sebum by your body – resulting in even more available material for clogging your pores.
 Rather than washing your face every hour, cleanse it with benzoyl peroxide as soon as you wake up, and tone it with a product containing salicylic acid.
 Conversely, use a mild non-exfoliating cleanser at night, avoiding ingredients like sodium lauryl sulfate.
 In the end, lather a thin layer of retinol-based cream on and go to bed knowing you did everything you could for your complexion.

 Another hygiene-related myth is that blackheads form specifically because germs from dirt become trapped in them.
 Actually, blackheads represent a slowed down process of your natural oils being shoved out of your pores.
 This is meant to happen pretty quickly, so as to avoid sebum, old skin and protein to get stuck in your pores.
 When the process drags on, you get blackheads.
-If this is the kind of acne you suffer from, you might find your remedy in the face of vitamin A-based retinoid.
+If this is the kind of acne you suffer from, you might find your remedy2 in the face of vitamin A-based retinoid.
 Buy retinol-based lotion or inquire with your doctor about a topical tretinoin lotion like Retin-A. It acts as a catalyst for the described process, allowing oil to exit your skin quickly and efficiently.

 Dealing With Acne